 PGI is a leading organization addressing pressing needs for change to one of our planet's most troubling problems — modern agriculture — and its extraordinary influence on our climate, the beauty and diversity of the natural world, and animals.

 We don't need to be so cautious about change.
-We can work to protect nature through a revolutionary idea: the building of care for our environment, its creatures and our climate into new infrastructure for agriculture in projects that grow sustainable forests, domesticate trees and plants on a large scale, preserve habitats for wildlife, protect migratory routes for birds, and harness nature's immense ability to store carbon — a broad new approach that protects our planet's natural resources and the well-being of animals.
+We can work to protect nature through a revolutionary idea: the building of care for our environment, its creatures and our climate into new infrastructure for agriculture in projects that grow sustainable forests, domesticate trees and plants on a large scale, preserve habitats for wildlife, and harness nature's immense ability to store carbon — a broad new approach that protects our planet's natural resources and the well-being of animals.

 Project Countries: Mozambique and Canada, with plans to expand into South and Southeast Asia.